karimecruzz/Embebidos/README.md

 # Proyecto Final SmartHome

 ## Content
-This proyect has a lot of HTML and JavaScrpt files that will be executed from a general python file
+This project contains a smart house with HTML and JavaScrpt files that will be run from a general python file

 ## Demo
 If you want to see the demo of this proyect you can visit ()